danielpradilla/version-to-age/README.md

-# Version To Age
+# Version To Age (Software Age Gauge)

 [![Downloads](https://img.shields.io/packagist/dt/peterkahl/version-to-age.svg)](https://packagist.org/packages/peterkahl/version-to-age)
 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![If this project has business value for you then don't hesitate to support me with a small donation.](https://img.shields.io/badge/Donations-via%20Paypal-blue.svg)](https://www.paypal.me/PeterK93)

-Software age gauge.
 Estimates age of browser and OS software.
 The script stores an associative array of software names and version and timestamp pairs.
-It also periodically connects to external servers to fetch the latest information on Firefox and Chrome browsers.
+It periodically connects to external servers to fetch the latest information on Firefox and Chrome browsers.

 ![image](https://github.com/peterkahl/version-to-age/blob/master/screen-shot.png "Screenshot of user agent and age of software.")